neilbalch/neilbalch/README.md

 <a display="inline-block" href="https://stackexchange.com/users/3920449/ifconfig"><img src="https://stackexchange.com/users/flair/3920449.png" width="208" height="58" alt="profile for ifconfig on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for ifconfig on Stack Exchange, a network of free, community-driven Q&amp;A sites" /></a>
 </div>

-I'm currently studying Computer Engineering at the University of California Santa Barbara and planning to specialize in embedded system design and hardware/software development.
+I'm an Avionics Engineer at SpaceX with a Computer Engineering BS from the University of California Santa Barbara, specializing in embedded system design and hardware/software development.
 Come take a look at some of my own personal/hobby repositories, as well as some of the open-source projects I've been assisting in my spare time.

 <!-- I don't like the rest anymore :(
 ## Familiar Tools